jesmanderson/voice-infra-field-notes/posts/redirecting-dialpeer-call-flow.md

 # Redirecting Call Traffic: How I Used a New Dial-Peer to Route External Calls to a New CUCM

-This post breaks down how I used the Cisco VG CLI to point external calls to a new CUCM server — without interrupting service.
+This post breaks down how I used the Cisco VG CLI to point external calls to a new CUCM server, without interrupting service.

 ---

-## 🧩 Background
+## Background

 We were migrating users to a **new CUCM cluster**, but some external calls were still routing through the old CUCM.
 My goal was to **re-route outbound calls** to the new CUCM without disrupting current service.

 ---

-## 🔐 Step 1: Access the Voice Gateway
+## Step 1: Access the Voice Gateway

 Used **PuTTY** to SSH into the voice gateway.